VKambulov/obsidian-telegram-reminder/README.md

 The service checks your vault every 5 minutes using a cron scheduler task and looks for this patterns in markdown files: `@2024-09-01 13:00`, `@2024-09-01`.

+You can also set up recurring reminders using the template `@20XX-XX-XX XX:XX`.
+For example, to create a reminder that repeats every year on September 1st at 20:00, you can use the following template: `@20XX-09-01 20:00`.
+For reminders every hour at 00 minutes on September 19, 2024, use the following template: `@2024-09-19 XX:00`.
+And so on, following the example.

 ## Quick start

 1. Download the latest release for your OS.